Quick Verdict

 2. Burt's Bees Original Beeswax Lip Balm -- Best Natural Lip Balm

 Burt's Bees Original is the cult classic that introduced millions of people to natural lip care, and it holds up.
-The formula is built on beeswax (a natural occlusive that seals moisture), vitamin E (antioxidant protection), and peppermint oil for that signature cooling finish.
-It's 100% natural origin and widely available at every drugstore and Amazon -- which makes it the easiest, most accessible step-up from generic petroleum-only balms.
+The formula is built on beeswax (an occlusive that helps seal moisture), vitamin E, and peppermint oil for that signature cooling finish.
+It's 100% natural origin and commonly sold through major retailers and Amazon -- which makes it an easy step-up from generic petroleum-only balms.

 It works best as a daily maintenance balm for lips that aren't in crisis mode.
 The beeswax provides a good seal without the greasy feel of petroleum, and the vitamin E adds a mild conditioning benefit over time.
 One note: the peppermint contains a small amount of menthol -- for lips that are already raw and irritated, reach for Aquaphor instead and come back to this once things have calmed down.